 Things to do

-The landscape takes on new meaning when you have someone to explain what you’re looking at, so sign up for one of the ranger-led walks.
+The landscape takes on new meaning when you have someone to explain what you’re looking at, so turn to the experts with the ranger programs.
 Rangers explain the geology of the geyser basins and the natural history of the Hayden Valley.
 They also carry bear spray.
 The walks range from easy to moderately taxing.

 Cool off from hiking by taking a plunge into the Firehole River.
 The river cuts through a canyon so there is a bit of a water-slide effect when you jump in and the current swooshes you downstream.